Louis-DR/j2gpp/README.md

 Some arguments are flags to enable or disable special features.
 This is more advanced but can be useful in niche situations.

+`--overwrite-outdir` cleans the output directory before rendering the templates and copying any other files.

+`--warn-overwrite` enables warnings triggered whenever a file is overwritten.

+`--no-overwrite` prevents any file from being overwritten, and triggers a warning when that happens.

+`--no-check-identifier` disables the ckecking that the variables names and attributes are valid Python identifiers.
+Root variables with a name not passing this check will not be accessible in Jinja2 templates.

+`--fix-identifiers` fixes variables and attributes names that are not valid Python identifiers by replacing incorrect characters by underscores, and if the first character is a number, an underscore is added before.

 `--csv-delimiter` followed by a string will change the delimiter used to parse CSV variables files.
 The default is "`,`".

-`--csv-escapechar` followed by a character will set the escape character used to parse CSV variables files.
+`--csv-escapechar` followed by a character sets the escape character used to parse CSV variables files.
 There is no escape character by default.

-`--csv-dontstrip` will disable the stripping of whitespace from CSV keys and values.
+`--csv-dontstrip` disables the stripping of whitespace from CSV keys and values.

 `--render-non-template` forces every source file found to be rendered, even if they are not recognized as a template (by ending with a template extension).
 The resulting file will be saved in the location following the rules of regular templates, but instead of removing the template extension, they will have a suffix added before the file extensions.
 By default, this suffix is `_j2gpp`, but this can be replaced by whatever is specified after the flag argument.

-`--copy-non-template` will copy the source files that are not recognized as templates or the files in the source directories to the output directory when one is provided with the `--outdir` argument.
+`--copy-non-template` enables the copying of the source files that are not recognized as templates or the files in the source directories to the output directory when one is provided with the `--outdir` argument.

 `--force-glob` enables globbing UNIX-like patterns in the source files paths even if they are surrounded by quotes.
 This is disabled by default to allow processing files with `*` and `[...]` in their path.
 Paths provided without quotes are preprocessed by the shell and any wildcard or other patterns cannot be prevented.